lyestarzalt/tarzalt.dev/content/posts/ai-voice-agent-supervisor/index.md

 **2. Guide the AI via Text**

-This one's weird but surprisingly effective.
+This one's unusual but effective.
 You can type messages to the AI, and it'll speak your instructions to the customer.

 Type: "Tell them we're closed today"